Chocolate Milk

 ARTISTIC STATEMENT

 As a filmmaker and public health professional my mission is to highlight social and health issues through narrative and documentary film.
 Three years ago, I learned about the disparity in breastfeeding among African American women and was struck by the link between breastfeeding and a reduced risk of infant mortality, infection, asthma, obesity, diabetes, cancer and other chronic diseases that disproportionately affect the black community.
 With all the benefits of breastmilk, I knew there had to be some compelling reasons for the gap between breastfeeding rates for African American women compared to White, Latino and Asian women in the U.S - and I wasn't disappointed.
 Interviews with health experts, academics, and mothers revealed a complex web of social and economic pressures, including slavery and wet nursing, biased healthcare settings, inadequate maternity leave, and a $11.5 billion formula industry that targets low income and minority communities.
 These factors have made it difficult to establish breastfeeding as a social norm in the black community.
 But there is hope in the numerous women across the country who’ve organized to create culturally relevant breastfeeding support systems in their own communities.
-My goal is to create a compelling narrative that sheds light on the issue, its origins and the story of some courageous women who are working tirelessly to close the gap.
+My goal is to create a compelling narrative that sheds light on the issue, its origins and the story of some courageous women who are working tirelessly to close the gap in birth and breastfeeding outcomes for Black mothers.

 KEY CREW